-The workshop began with a set of presentations that discussed evaluation methods from related fields: speech processing (Dave Pallet-NIST), machine translation (Jonathan Slocum-Symantec), and information retrieval (Dave Lewis-UMASS).
-This was followed by a panel on reports on evaluations of natural language systems chaired by Lynn Bates (BBN), and including John Nerbonne (HP), Debbie Dahl (Unisys), Anatole Gershman (Cognitive Systems, Inc), and Dick Kitteridge (Odyssey Research, Inc).
-After lunch Beth Sundheim (NOSC) presented the workshop with the task for the afternoon working groups, which was to discuss black-box evaluation methodologies.
-The groups consisted of Message Understanding chaired by Ralph Grishman (NYU), Text Understanding chaired by Lynette Hirschman (Unisys), Database Question-Answering chaired by Harry Tennant (TI), Dialogue Understanding chaired by Mitch Marcus (Penn), and Generation chaired by Ed Hovy.
-After reporting on the results of the working groups, the workshop met for a banquet, which included a demonstration of the Dragon speech recognition system by Jim Baker.
-The second day began with another presentation of a method of black-box evaluation applied to syntactic parsers, (i.e., glass-box evaluation with respect to an entire system), by Fred Jelinek (IBM), and then moved on to an introduction of the topic of glass box evaluation by Martha Palmer (Unisys).
-A panel chaired by Jerry Hobbs (SRI), which included Mitch Marcus (Penn) and Ralph Weischedel (BBN), discussed necessary characteristics for corpora to serve as training sets and test sets for black-box evaluation of systems and components of systems.
-The workshop then broke up into a new set of working groups to discuss a glass-box evaluation task introduced by Bonnie Webber (Penn): syntax, chaired by Dick Kitteredge (Odyssey Research), semantics, chaired by Christine Montgomery (Language Systems, Inc.), pragmatics and discourse, chaired by Candy Sidner (DEC), knowledge representation frameworks, chaired by Tim Finin, and systems, chaired by Lynn Bates.
+The workshop began with a set of presentations that discussed evaluation methods from related fields: Speech Processing (Dave Pallet - NIST), Machine Translation (Jonathan Slocum - Symantec), and Information Retrieval (Dave Lewis - UMASS).
+This was followed by a panel of reports on evaluations of natural language systems chaired by Lyn Bates (BBN), and including John Nerbonne (HP), Debbie Dahl (Unisys), Anatole Gershman (Cognitive Systems, Inc), and Dick Kitteridge (Odyssey Research, Inc).
+After lunch Beth Sundheim (NOSC) presented the workshop with the task for the afternoon working groups, which was to discuss black box evaluation methodologies.
+The groups consisted of: Message Understanding chaired by Ralph Grishman (NYU), Text Understanding chaired by Lynette Hirschman (UNISYS), Database Question Answering chaired by Harry Tennant (TI), Dialogue Understanding chaired by Mitch Marcus (Pennsylvania), and Generation chaired by Ed Hovy.
+After reporting on the results of the working groups, the workshop met for a banquet which included a demonstration of the Dragon speech recognition system by Jim Baker.
+The second day began with another presentation of a method of black box evaluation applied to syntactic parsers, (i.e., glass box evaluation with respect to an entire system), by Fred Jelinek (IBM), and then moved on to an introduction of the topic of glass box evaluation by Martha Palmer (UNISYS).
+A panel chaired by Jerry Hobbs (SRI) which included Mitch Marcus (Pennsylvania) and Ralph Weischedel (BBN) discussed necessary characteristics for corpora to serve as training sets and test sets for black box evaluation of systems and components of systems.
+The workshop then broke up into a new set of working groups to discuss a glass-box evaluation task introduced by Bonnie Webber (Pennsylvania): Syntax chaired by Dick Kitteredge (Odyssey Research), Semantics chaired by Christine Montgomery (Language Systems, Inc.), Pragmatics and Discourse chaired by Candy Sidner, Knowledge Representation Frameworks chaired by Tim Finin, and Systems chaired by Lyn Bates.
 The final session was devoted to reports of the working groups and summarization of results.